palantir/gradle-baseline/docs/best-practices/project-inception-checklist/gradle-plugin.md

 - The groupId should be ``com.<organization-name>.<project>`` where ``<project>`` does not contain more ``.s``
-- The groupId should not contain dashes or underscores
+- The groupId should not contain underscores
 - The artifactId should be ``gradle-<project>-plugin``
 - The plugin name should be ``com.<organization-name>.<project>`` where the project name may include dashes